Essays on trans, intersex, cis and other persons and topics from a trans perspective.......All human life is here.

 The middle-class doctor refers several times to J.W.’s non-conformity to middle-class notions of hygiene (although J.W. knew enough to not become infected with syphilis or other sexual diseases) but we should remember that at that time slum tenements were not equipped with either toilets or bathrooms.

-While Shufeldt agreed that J.W. had more than usual arm and leg air (whether or not it resulted form a supposed dipilitary) it is not obvious in the nude photograph that Shufeldt also included.
+While Shufeldt agreed that J.W. had more than usual arm and leg hair (whether or not it resulted form a supposed dipilitary) it is not obvious in the nude photograph that Shufeldt also included.

 18 January 2017